WFXL

 WFXL (channel 31) is a television station in Albany, Georgia, United States, serving as the Fox affiliate for Southwest Georgia.
-Owned by Sinclair Broadcast Group, the station is operated under joint sales and shared services agreements by Marquee Broadcasting, owner of CBS affiliate WSWG (channel 44) and MyNetworkTV affiliate WSST-TV (channel 55).
+It is owned by Sinclair Broadcast Group and operated by Marquee Broadcasting alongside WSWG (channel 44), a CBS affiliate, and WSST-TV (channel 55), an independent station with MyNetworkTV.
 The three stations share offices on Slappey Boulevard in Albany; WFXL's transmitter is located east of Doerun along the Colquitt–Worth county line.